-In this article, we are going to find out why Nikola Corporation does not pay a dividend while other automobile companies such as Ford and General Motors have already been paying dividends for a considerable amount of time.
+In this article, we are going to find out why Nikola Corporation does not pay a dividend while other automobile companies such as Ford and General Motors have a history of paying out dividends.

 Without further ado, let’s dive in!

 1. Total Revenue

 2. Gross Profit

 4. Net Income